On the interpretation of $\Lambda$ spin polarization measurements: Properties of the canonical boost

 \section{Properties of the canonical boost}

-Of course, the three-momentum of the $\Lambda$ hyperon in its frame is zero, however, it is possible to introduce the four-vector in COM that defines the direction of a moving $\Lambda$ and has non vanishing components in the $\Lambda$ rest frame.
+Of course, the three-momentum of the $\Lambda$ hyperon in its frame is zero, however, it is possible to introduce the four-vector in COM that defines the direction of a moving $\Lambda$ and has nonvanishing components in the $\Lambda$ rest frame.
 The desired object is

 After the canonical boost to $S^\prime(\pvl)$ we obtain

 The property $\lamv^\prime_\parallel = \gamma_\Lambda \lamv_\parallel$ is usually interpreted as the conservation of the angles between the three-momentum of a moving particle and the frame axes by the canonical boost, as one has $\lamv^\prime_\parallel / \lambda^\prime_\parallel =\lamv_\parallel / \lambda_\parallel$.
 The other two important four-vectors are: